ThePorofessor/Roguemon-Rivals/README.md

     The Roguemon Rivals Tournament Series pits 16 players against each other in a single elimination tournament.
 Each round players go head to head to reach the furthest PB across three types.
 First player to win 2 types wins the match up and advances to next round.

 [Alphabet Draft](https://github.com/ThePorofessor/-Rogue-Rivals-Alphabet-Draft)
-    The Alphabet Draft is a subset rules format for Roguemon Rivals where players draft favorite letters instead of specific Pokemon.
+    The Alphabet Draft is a variant for Roguemon Rivals where players draft favorite letters instead of specific Pokemon.
 These favorite letters are then used to pick their pivots in typeless runs.

 Tag Team Brawl - Coming Soon

+King of the Hill - Coming Soon

 ---